ethz-asl/cad-percept/cpt_object_detection/README.md

 The object mesh can be visualized upon startup of the node using the parameter ``visualize_object_on_startup``.

-The function ``processPointcloudUsingPcaAndIcp`` contains all processing steps for each pointcloud received by the node.
+The function ``processDetectionUsingPcaAndIcp`` contains all processing steps for each pointcloud received by the node.
 The PCA-ICP pipeline aims to find the transformation by performing ICP on an initial guess obtained by a PCA on the detection pointcloud and the a pointcloud